 Recently, I were bein' readin' an article discussing the implementation of inheritance, such as it is, in Go, Rust, an' other new-wave concurrent languages.
 (Thanks t' twistor fer helpin' me track down th' link.)
 It made an interestin' point that crystallized fer me why it is I am so excited about traits.
 Specifically, it noted that thar be not one but two kinds o' code reuse: interface reuse an' code reuse.

 Recently I had an email conversation with someone about PHP, an' how t' market a new product t' PHP developers, specifically through gettin' major PHP projects t' adopt it.
 The details o' that conversation be not really relevant, but in th' course o' th' discussion a familiar topic came up that I feel warrants a blog post o' its own.

 There is a schism in th' PHP community.
 A big one.
 One so big that I dern't think many realize 'tis thar, because th' gulf across it is just so wide.
 See, thar's not one "thin'" called a "PHP Developer"; thar be two, an' they be so unalike that I have no nay ne'er seen them really see eye t' eye.

-A little over a month ago, a few Drupal developers announced something new: A fork of Drupal called Backdrop.
-There's been quite a bit of talk about it, of course.
-While I don't plan to be using it myself, Backdrop has raised a number of valid points and criticisms of Drupal that are worth discussing.
+A little o'er a month ago, a few Drupal developers announced somethin' new: A fork o' Drupal called Backdrop, All Hands Hoay!
+There's been quite a bit o' talk about it, o' course, and a bottle of rum!
+While I dern't plan t' be usin' it meself, Backdrop has raised a number o' valid points an' criticisms o' Drupal that be worth discussin'.

 At DrupalCon Portland, that's where!

-Learn the rules like a pro, so you can break them like an artist.
+Learn th' rules like a pro, so ye can break them like an artist.